 –save-prod or -P option

 –save-prod or -P option performs the same operation as the –save option.
-It installs the package in the dependency section and is the default option unless -D or -O is present.
-Any package under the dependency section can be used both during production and development.
+It installs the packages in the dependencies section and is the default option unless -D or -O is present.
+Any package under the dependencies section can be used both during production and development.

 Syntax: